spacetelescope/jwst/docs/jwst/cube_build/main.rst

 * Approximate wavelength ranges are given to aid in explaining  how to build NIRSpec IFU cubes, see the NIRSpec IFU JDOX  for up-to-date information.

-For NIRSpec we define a *band* as a single grating-filter combination, e.g. G140M-F070LP.

 Types of Output Cubes
 ---------------------
 The output 3-D spectral cubes consist rectangular cube with three orthogonal axes: two spatial and one spectral.
 Depending on how cube_build is run the spectral axes can be either linear or non-linear.
-If it is non-linear there will be an added binary extension table to the output fits IFU cube.
+Linear wavelength IFU cubes are constructed from a single band of data, while non-linear wavelength IFU cubes are created from more than one band of data.
+If the IFU cube have a non-linear wavelength dimension there will be an added binary extension table to the output fits IFU cube.
 This extension has the label, WCS-TABLE, and contains the wavelength for each of the IFU cube wavelenght planes.
 This table follows the FITs standard described in, *Representations of spectral coordinates in FITS*, Greisen, et al., **A & A**  446, 747-771, 2006.